YunoHost/doc/backup.md

 #### Restoring during the postinstall

 One specific feature is the ability to restore a full archive *instead* of the postinstall step.
 This makes it useful when you want to reinstall a system entirely from an existing backup.
-To be able to do this, you will need to upload the archive on the server and place it in `/home/yunohost.backup/archives` though.
-Then, instead of `yunohost tools poinstall` you can run :
+To be able to do this, you will need to upload the archive on the server and place it in `/home/yunohost.backup/archives`.
+Then, instead of `yunohost tools postinstall` you can run:

 ```bash
 yunohost backup restore <archivename>
 ```

+Note: Don't start the postinstall step.
+Decline invite when doing installation via `bash`/`wget`.

 To go futher
 ------------